sousagroup/sousagroup.github.io/index.md

 # About Us

-We are a lab based at [King's College London](https://www.kcl.ac.uk/dentistry) looking to understand the links between oral health and systemic diseases.
+We are a lab based at [King's College London School of Dentistry](https://www.kcl.ac.uk/dentistry) looking to understand the links between oral health and systemic diseases.
 By integrating advanced multi-omics analyses and principles of systems biology, we aim to uncover the deeper, interconnected mechanisms that tie dental well-being to the broader landscape of human health.

 {% include section.html %}